 Is it worth paying for premium Adobe Spark access?

 At $9.99 USD per month (at the time of writing), Adobe Spark is a little on the pricey side for its functionality.
 That’s generally the same price as a Spotify or Netflix subscription!

 However, due to Adobe’s other awesome products, you can get access to Spark, Lightroom AND Photoshop for the exact same price through Adobe’s Photography Plan.
 As someone who has got a lot of value from both Photoshop and Lightroom over the years, this is a definite no-brainer for me.

 As a freelancer, I’ve found that Adobe Spark is a great tool for my clients who are not very tech savvy but want to have a go at creating their own videos.
 And especially the ones who already have a Creative Cloud (Adobe) membership and therefore have full access to the program anyway.

 If you do want to stick with the free version, you’ll just have to cope with an Adobe Spark watermark in the bottom right-hand corner of each of your videos, as well as a final, fullscreen slide saying: ‘Made with Adobe Spark’.

 Want to learn more about design using free tools?
-Check out Design School today.
+Check out the Living to Roam Courses today.